Travelin' (Tommy James and the Shondells album)

-Travelin' is the eighth and final studio album by the pop rock band Tommy James and the Shondells released in 1970.
+Travelin' is the eighth and final studio album by the American pop rock band Tommy James and the Shondells released in 1970.

 The album had two singles that charted.
 "She" went to #23 on the Billboard Hot 100 in January 1970.
 "Gotta Get Back to You" reached #45 on the chart in March 1970.
 The album landed on the Billboard 200, reaching #91.

 The album was the final album released by the band on Roulette Records.